mewkiz/flac/meta/testdata/README.md

 ## Public domain

-The following testcase images and sounds have been released have been released into the [public domain].
+The following testcase images and sounds have been released into the [public domain].

 * [silence.jpg](http://www.pdpics.com/photo/2546-silence-word-magnified/)
 * `silence.flac`, created using the following commands.